synw/airlink/README.md

    }
    ```

+To serve data create a `static` folder next to the server binary: this is the root folder for the data to be served

-Client: go to the settings in the app to set the server parameters
+**Client**: go to the settings in the app to set the server parameters